jeh-code/jeh-code/README.md

 - 👀 I’m interested in music, theater, dance, arts, culture & education.
 - 🌱 I’m currently learning how to use GitHub.
 - 💞️ I’m looking to collaborate on arts, culture & education projects.
-- 📫 I will let you know how to reach me in December.
+- 📫 I will let you know how to reach me in June 2022.
 Thanks

 <!---
 jeh-code/jeh-code is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.